The Samsung Galaxy S10, S10e, and S10 Plus are officially on sale, and we’ve got all the details you need to know about the Samsung Galaxy S10 price.

-Best Buy has launched its Galaxy S10 store pages and they provide one immediate reason for buying there rather than from Samsung directly: all unlocked S10 variants are $50 less expensive than over at Samsung official, assuming you activate it that day on Verizon or AT&T. If you activate it on Sprint, you’ll save $100 (T-Mobile activations aren’t eligible for a discount).
+Best Buy has launched its Galaxy S10 store pages and they provide one immediate reason for buying there rather than from Samsung directly: all unlocked S10 variants are $150 less expensive than over at Samsung official, assuming you activate it that day on Verizon and Sprint.
+AT&T versions can get an even bigger $150 discount.
+(T-Mobile activations aren’t eligible for a discount).

 However, this perk does come at the cost of slightly fewer color options.
 Still, here’s the breakdown:

-You can get up to $550 off the S10 phones when you trade in an eligible device at Best Buy too.
-This means you could be walking out with a combined $600-off a brand new Galaxy flagship, and some free Galaxy Buds worth $150.
+You can get up to $500 off the S10 phones when you trade in an eligible device at Best Buy too.
+This means you could be walking out with a combined $650-off a brand new Galaxy flagship.

 See all the terms and conditions here and find the store pages at the link below.